ankit0905/py-scraper/README.md

 **Example**

-To scrape the text of the paragraphs with class *'title'* and *'description'* for all the items of each subcategory and category classed links starting with the url given as input, the selector will look something like as given below:
++ To scrape the text of the paragraphs with class *'title'* and *'description'* for all the items of each subcategory and category classed links starting with the url given as input, the selector will look something like as given below:

        a.category -> a.subcategory -> div.item -> (p.title, p.description)

-You can also refer to the screenshot above for another example.
++ You can also refer to the screenshot above for another example along with the results of scraping.
++ You can also use another way of using nested CSS Selectors by using **">"**.
+For example, if you want to scrape the text of a span tag with class *"text"* inside a div with class *"details"*.

+      div.details > span.text

 **NOTE:**